uthcode/learntosolveit/source/computerscience.rst

 The Art of Sorting
 ==================

-* It is a concept that saturates computer science.
-* Sorting - Makes life easier if the things are in order.
-Not the least important is finding things.
-* Sorting also gives one a certain measure of confidence in designing and analysing algorithms, because most of the techniques used appear in the context of sorting as well.
 * C's qsport and C++ std::sort and std::partial_sort.
 * Its beneficial to understand what algorithms are available, what their advantages and disadvantages are, and how to implement your own algorithm that's custom tailored to your data if the need arises.
 * To sort or not to sort.
 That's the question, Is'nt it?